datadudes/salesforce2hadoop/README.md

 **Record types**

 Provide `sf2hadoop` with the types of records you want to import from Salesforce.
-Specify the types as they are known in the Salesforce API.
+Specify the types by their Salesforce API names.
 Examples: `Account`, `Opportunity`, etc. Custom record types usually end with `__c`, for example:
 `Payment_Account__c`.

 **State**

 _Salesforce2hadoop_ will keep track of what record types have been imported at what point in time.
-This allows you to do incremental imports only after the initial import.
+This allows you to switch to incremental imports after the initial import.
 To make this possible, it will save the name of each record type that is imported, together with an import date.
 When doing an incremental update of the data (see below), it will read back the import states for each record type, and only request data from Salesforce that has been created/updated since that moment.
+After the incremental import, it will update the import date for each record type that was imported.

 The _statefile_ can be stored either in HDFS or on your local filesystem.
 As with the basePath, you have to specify the path to the _statefile_ as a URI, following the guidelines above.
-The statefile will be created, including all non-existing parent directories.
+The statefile will be created automatically, including all non-existing parent directories.

 It is advised to store the _statefile_ on HDFS, so you can run `sf2hadoop` from any machine, without having to worry if the proper _statefile_ is present.